godaddy/node-http-cache/README.md

 * headersToExclude (default: see code) - You may optionally manage which HTTP headers are included/excluded via this object.
 * rules (default: []) - An optional set of custom caching rules.
 See Custom Rules.
+* purgeAll (default: false) - If true, will clear all cache objects from the provider.

 ## Custom Rules